Exabyte-io/documentation/INTERNAL.md

 5. Retry step 4 with adjusted `youTubeCaptions` data until the optimal outcome is achieved.

+6. Before uploading, make sure that the timings of the `youTubeCaptions` sentences in the metadata file match exactly the duration of their pronunciations in the voiceover.
+This ensures that the subtitles will be synced correctly to the voice in the final online video version.

-6. Run the below command to upload/update the video once metadata is ready:
+7. Run the below command to upload/update the video once metadata is ready:

 ```bash
 python video-manager.py upload --file PATH_TO_VIDEO --metadata PATH_TO_METADATA
 ```

-7. The video privacy status is set to `unlisted` by default.
+8. The video privacy status is set to `unlisted` by default.
 Pass privacy status as below to override it:

 ```bash
 python video-manager.py update --file PATH_TO_VIDEO --metadata PATH_TO_METADATA --privacyStatus public
 ```

-8. Commit the new changes to metadata file such as `youTubeId` and push.
+9. Commit the new changes to metadata file such as `youTubeId` and push.

 ## Translating to Other Languages